rafid29mehda/Fetal-Health/README.md

 ---

 ### **Conclusion**
 Federated Learning allows us to leverage insights from both **CTG** and **Ultrasound datasets** without requiring direct patient-level correspondence.
 By employing multi-task learning or ensemble methods, we can create a robust and privacy-preserving model.
-While challenges like feature mismatches and communication overhead exist, careful preprocessing and modern Federated Learning frameworks can mitigate these issues effectively.
+While challenges like feature mismatches and communication overhead exist, careful preprocessing and modern Federated Learning(FL) frameworks can mitigate these issues effectively.